Video Games in Education: How Gaming Can Sharpen the Mind

-I know, Earth-shattering information.
-But I’m bringing this up because school should be fun.
-We learn best when we’re fully engaged; when it doesn’t feel like we’re learning, but simply enjoying ourselves.
-Think about it.
+We learn best when we’re fully engaged - when it doesn’t feel like we’re learning, but simply enjoying ourselves.

 Gaming - being inherently fun and engaging - has the ability to teach a great deal of skills.
-Video games have the ability to teach math, English, history, humanities, problem solving, physics… the list goes on.
+Video games in education have the ability to teach math, English, history, humanities, problem-solving, physics.
+The list goes on.

-To help explain my point, here’s a TED talk with Jane McGonigal talking about how gaming can make the world a better place:
+To help explain, American game designer Jane McGonigal has spoken about how gaming can make the world a better place.

-Furthermore, video games - and games in general - are poised to be the solution to problems we all confront when pursuing a higher education and entering the job market.
+Furthermore, video games in education - and games in general - are poised to be the solution to problems we all confront when pursuing higher education and entering the job market.

 The educational system that we grew up in was created to train people to become workers who would stay at one company for the majority of their lives, then retire.
 The world simply isn’t like that anymore.